al12gamer/popos-postinstall/README.md

 # popos-postinstall
-Post-install scripts for software in Pop!_OS
+Post-install scripts for software that I've used in Pop!_OS for work.

 # Quick Start
 ```